-2. At some point during that year Lucius Malfoy had been subjected to a raid by the DMLE.
+2. At some point during that year Lucius Malfoy seems to have been subjected to a raid by the DMLE.
 He would have had a great deal to say on the subject once it was over.
 Much of it on the subject of revenge.
 Dobby almost certainly did overhear this.

 3. The diary is exactly the sort of Dark artifact that it would have been a Very Bad Thing to have been caught with.
-Lucius dodged that bullet, this time, but getting it out of his possession might not be a bad idea.
-He also knows that the diary is a weapon, but he doesn’t know the details of how it works.
+Lucius dodged that bullet, the first time, but getting it out of his possession might not be a bad idea.
+He also knows that the diary is somehow a weapon (one specifically targeting Albus Dumbledore), but he doesn’t know the details of how it works.

 4. Even if the plot was in the works months before the summer, it was not set in motion before the summer break.
 It may well not have been finalized before the summer break.

 Lucius Malfoy is not the kind of man to pour his soul out to a diary.
 But it is possible that he might have gotten into a dialog with the diary revenant.
 And he might have been careless enough to take the revenant at its word.
 Tom is very persuasive.